Kdecherf/shaarli-plugin-buffer/README.md

 Current strategies are:
 * `schedule` which appends the update to the normal schedule of the profile
+* `± 10 minutes` which instructs Buffer to share the update in 5 to 15 minutes
+* `± 10 hour` which instructs Buffer to share the update in 45 to 75 minutes
 * `now` which instructs Buffer to share the update immediately
 * `ignore` which ignores the share, default